RobertKofler/invadego/doc/simple.md

 **Note** with a larger mate radius the TE spreads faster

 ## no host defence - mate radius ‘panmictic’

+Same as before only difference the mate radius is infinite, hence we have simulations of a panmictic population.

 ``` bash
 ./invade --seed 5 --genome MB:1,1 --rr 4,4 --u 0.1 --grid-x 50 --grid-y 20 --mate-radius pan --epi-inherit none --basepop 9-11,1-2,10 --rep 1 --steps 5 --gen 100 --file-spatial simple-pan.txt